U. J. Esuene Stadium: History

 Games at the 2003 All-Africa Games were also played at the U. J. Esuene Stadium in October 2003, as were Nigeria's qualifiers for the 2008 Africa Cup of Nations.
-It was also short-listed as a stadium for the 2009 FIFA U-17 World Cup.
+It was also shortlisted as a stadium for the 2009 FIFA U-17 World Cup and hosted eight games, including the South Korea-Nigeria quarterfinal.

-The stadium has been further upgraded to include an ultra modern electronic video-matrix scoreboard, with impressive floodlights.
+The stadium has been further upgraded to include an ultra-modern electronic video-matrix scoreboard, with impressive floodlights.